 After mastering the craft of Azorean wine making, Grandpa Vargas sailed to the United States and settled in Livermore, California in 1923.
 There he made wine at some of the best-known wineries in the Tri-Valley including Concannon Vineyard, Garatti Winery (Villa Armando), and Cresta Blanca Winery (Wente Vineyards).

 The pioneering spirit and passion for wine making is shared by Shaun and his partner, Chris Maune.
-They planted vines to produce wine that honor Shaun’s Grandfather’s legacy – Syrah, Sauvignon Blanc, and the Portuguese Touriga Nacional grape which is made into a Rosé, and soon-to-be released Port.
+They planted vines to produce wine that honor Shaun’s Grandfather’s legacy – Syrah, Sauvignon Blanc, and the Portuguese Touriga Nacional grape which is made into a Rosé, and our Umunhum Port, named for the nearby Mount Umunhum and meaning “Resting Place of the Hummingbird” in Ohlone Indian.

 The land and the vineyards allow us to connect with the pioneers of yesterday and today as well as all the groundwork they did to create sense of community and belonging.
 We’re proud to be part of the New Almaden community and to contribute to a future where the pioneer spirit is reinterpreted for our modern world.